Browns, Patriots enter key matchup with uncertainty at RB - WHIZ News

 It’s brought both teams into a matchup Sunday that could have a huge impact on which direction they head in over the remainder of the season.

-The spotlight will be on how both offenses handle their running games with Browns star Nick Chubb’s availability in doubt following a positive COVID-19 test and the status of Patriots leading rusher Damien Harris also up in the air after he began the week in the concussion protocol.
+The spotlight will be on how both offenses handle their running games with Browns star Nick Chubb being ruled out following a positive COVID-19 test and the status of Patriots leading rusher Damien Harris also up in the air after he began the week in the concussion protocol.

 Mayfield believes his team has responded well to the challenges they’ve faced thus far.